SAP/open-ux-tools/packages/jest-environment-ui5/README.md

 ## Configuration
 To use `jest` and the `@sap-ux/jest-ui5-environment`, your project needs to leverage the `@ui5/cli` (to resolve UI5 dependencies).
-All those dependencies needs to be added to your project `package.json`
+All those dependencies needs to be added to your project's `package.json`

 Afterwards, a script executing the tests needs to be added.
 It can be a simple execution of `jest` or specific parameters can be added.
 More information at https://jestjs.io/docs/cli.